open-neuromorphic/snn-book/topics/1_3_1_rate-enc.md

 **Frequency Rate Encoding**) and **Population Rate Encoding**.

 ## Count/Frequency Rate Encoding
-This encoding method is the most common approach used in most spiking works.
+This encoding method is a standard approach used in most Spiking Neural Networks.
 The idea is to have _one_ spike generator _per dimension_ of the input to encode continuous values to binary spikes.
 That one spike generator can either be a mathematical function (e.g., **Poisson Encoding**) or a neuron (e.g., **Neuron Encoding**); we describe them next.